 Plaintiff brings a putative collective action under the Fair Labor Standards Act and class action under the Pennsylvania Minimum Wage Law alleging that Corrections Officer Trainees and Corrections Officer 1s at SCI-Chester prison were not paid for post-shift work.
 Specifically, Plaintiff avers that he was forced to wait at his post at the end of a shift change for the next shift's officer to arrive, and he was not paid for this time.
 The case is currently in discovery.
+A motion for summary judgment based upon 11th Amendment immunity is pending.
 If a class or large collective action is certified, and if Plaintiff's allegations are true, the total damages owed by the Commonwealth may exceed \$1,000,000.

-LeadingAge PA, et al. v.
+Leading Age PA, et al. v.
 Com. of PA, Dep't of Human Serv., No. 637 MD 2020 (Commonwealth Court)

 In this original jurisdiction action, Petitioners are three trade associations representing >900 nursing care facilities which participate in the jointly-funded Medical Assistance Program (Medicaid).
 By statute, nursing facilities pay an assessment to PA-DHS each year.
 To simplify several steps: after the federal government pays its share of Medicaid expenses to the state, PA-DHS pays into the managed care organization which then pays back the facilities.
 As part of the Covid Relief & Recovery Act, Congress increased the federal share of Medicaid funds in 2020 and made enhanced payments to the states.
 Petitioners allege this means PA-DHS must use all such funds received as direct supplemental payments to the nursing facilities and seek a declaratory judgment and writ of mandamus.
-Petitioners seek in excess of \$150 million although the potential liability is closer to \$75 million.
-Discovery has just begun and no motion/pretrial deadlines have been set.
+Petitioners seek in excess of \$150 million although the maximum potential liability is closer to \$60 million.
+Petitioners' last settlement demand was \$52 million in the form of direct payments to the nursing facilities.
+A voluntary mediation, with all parties and their counsel, was held in June 2022, at which the parties tentatively agreed upon a contingent total (federal plus state) payment of \$40 million.
+If approved, less than half of the \$40 million would come from Commonwealth sources.
+This offer is contingent upon several things, including but not limited to federal (CMS) approval of the federal share of \$40 million in the form of supplemental payments to the nursing facilities participating in Medicaid.
+DHS will draft a proposed State Plan Amendment and Petitioners will submit comments for CMS approval in the fall of 2022.